 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.

 The student will create a short story synopsis and create character profile sheets for a main and 2 ensemble characters.

 Designing Volumetric Characters from Shapes Assignment

 Each student will design their main character from shapes and silhouettes by creating 10 different silhouettes, refining to 5 roughs, and then selecting the best of the 5 for a final large sketch.